What to expect at an Oddfellows social event

 Oddfellows events aim to offer our members four things:

-Regularity – so you’ve always got something to look forward to, and for Oddfellows events to give you plenty of opportunities to socialise regularly.
+Regularity – so you’ve always got something to look forward to and to give you plenty of opportunities to socialise regularly.

 Reassurance – so you know, that if you come along to something hosted by the Oddfellows, you’ll be in a friendly, welcoming and safe environment.